Terrorists attacking Chinese nationals not to be spared: NSA

-ISLAMABAD: National Security Adviser (NSA) Dr. Moeed Yusuf Tuesday said the perpetrators of terrorist attacks on Chinese nationals working in Pakistan would be brought to justice.
+ISLAMABAD: National Security Advisor (NSA) Dr. Moeed Yusuf Tuesday said the perpetrators of terrorist attacks on Chinese nationals working in Pakistan would be brought to justice.

 Both sides expressed satisfaction over the excellent bilateral relations between their two countries.
 Zhao said he was looking forward to visit Pakistan and meet Moeed once the COVID-19 situation improved.